Bluecraft-AI/LeadLines-Mark-1/LeadLines GitHub Project Structure.md

 - Data persistence uses Supabase as the primary database
 - External service integrations include Airtable, Instantly.ai, and potentially others
 - The UI follows a consistent design pattern with a left sidebar and top panel visible on all sections
-- Navigation is organized with Dashboard, CSV Upload, and Submissions in the sidebar, and AI Agent in the top panel
+- Navigation is organized with LeadLines at the top of the sidebar, followed by Dashboard, CSV Upload, and Submissions links
 - Scrolling is strictly contained within the main content area for an app-like user experience